JermellB/restagraph/README.md

                 - a list of sets
     - examples of valid schemas are found in the [Syscat sources](https://bitbucket.org/equill/syscat/src/schemas/master/).
 These include examples of backward references to resources defined in previously-applied schemas.
 - its dedicated API at `/schema/v1`.

+### Elements of the schema

+#### Resource-types

+The types of things you can create via the API.

+The UID is a required attribute; you can't create a resource without one, so it isn't explicitly mentioned in the API.

+Attributes you can define:
+- whether it's a dependent type.
+- notes about the resource-type, i.e. what kind of thing it represents, and how it's intended to be used.
+- a list of attributes
+-- each attribute can have attributes of its own, such as `comments` or `vals`
+--- `vals` is a reserved attribute-name.
+It's a comma-separated list of values, which identifies the resource-type as an enum.
+If defined, the API will only accept values in this list when setting the value of such an attribute.
+Note that it's only enforced at this time; changing the list of values will not cause any changes to existing values.

+#### Relationships between resource-types

+These define the relationships that the API will allow you to create between a pair of resource-types.

+These are directional, and encode whether they can be used to connect a dependent type to its parent type, but don't allow for storing attributes in the relationship between two resources.

 ### Dump the whole schema